Note: The content below is overcome by this newer entry serving the needs of the Rev 2.x release.

 Console Log Changes

 The character set used in SNIP console reporting was moved from ASCII to be a full UTF-8 in anticipation of developing language packages for SNIP.

 Minor changes to better support in non-Latin local language character sets were made and a minor Caster Table error was corrected.

 As always, purchasing SNIP entitles the owner to free lifetime upgrades with no fees – so best not to wait too long.
 We anticipate that release 1.12 will be the last at the current pricing level, so you may want to consider purchases or upgrades sooner rather than later.
 Release 2.x will have a 30% higher cost point along with its continued new features.
 And as always, the free Lite model of SNIP will be continued to support small users.

 The revision 1.10.0 (production) built for use with all 32/64 bit Windows platforms was released on July 12th 2017.

 The release for 64 bit Ubuntu platforms was also released the same day, and henceforth will use the same release numbering.

 You can download either edition from the primary download page.

 The SNIP feature road map is largely driven by user requests.
-We feel that at this time we have provided most everything the smaller network operator might conceivably want to have (and at a cost that is many thousands of dollar less costly than other alternatives).
+We feel that at this time we have provided almost everything the smaller network operator might conceivably want to have (and at a cost that is many thousands of dollar less costly than other alternatives).
 If you feel we missed a trick, please let us know with an email.